Welcome to Cleveland Clinic Mercy Hospital’s Dental Residency Program.

 The Dental Residency Program offers advanced comprehensive clinical experience, skills in four-handed dental practice, oral and systemic relations in health and disease, experience in office management, use of dental auxiliaries, behavioral aspects of patient management, and an understanding of hospital organization for inpatient and outpatient care.
 A full complement of competent dentists, representing both general practice and the many dental specialties, participates in the teaching program.
-Significant educational support is provided for the curriculum by the Departments of Medical Education, Internal Medicine, Family Medicine, Pathology, Radiology, Anesthesia, Psychiatry, Social Service, and Infectious Diseases.
+Significant educational support is provided for the curriculum by the Departments of Medical Education, Internal Medicine, Radiology, Anesthesia and Pharmacy.

 Residents accepted into the General Practice Dental Residency Program will be expected to: